Arthur4718/KanamobiChallenge/README.md

 # Listing repositories.

-In the main actity we set up or view elements, set up the recycler view adapter and swipe refresh.
+In the main actity i set up our view elements, set up the recycler view adapter and swipe refresh.
 Every time the list is refreshing the user will see a progress bar, however when the list updates the user gets back to the first entry.
 ```java

     @Override